coldtype/coldtype/README.md

 Also originally I thought it was a funny name because I wanted to make a very fast typesetting library using Harfbuzz, and when computers run quickly and efficiently, they remain cold.
 Of course, I now regularly use all 8 cores of my computer when I use render 1000s of frames at once using coldtype, which gets the fans going, so really it's more like warmtype.

+## Is Coldtype capitalized?

+I can’t decide, as you may be able to tell from this README’s inconsistent capitalization scheme.

 ## What are some projects Coldtype has been used on?

 - [Lyric](https://youtu.be/b2_CJ_nx-l4?t=21) [videos](https://vimeo.com/377148622)